This post is also available in: Español

 Note: to learn more about the origins of the “maracas”, check out this blog on my research of them and an instructional video of many different ways to use the “maracas”, HERE.

 Because the Indigenous, European, and African influences are shared through Latin America, we also share many of the instruments.
 The Taínos lived from Venezuela all the way up to Cuba.
 Therefore, the maracas were used in several Latin American countries.
 Cuba developed their version of the Spanish Guitar in the “Tres”.
 The Venezuelans developed their own “Venezuelan Cuatro” and the “Bandola”, which they use to play the “Joropo”.
 The African drums took shape of “congas”, “bongo” and other percussion derivatives used through Latin America.

-At Latino Music Café, I intend to follow this article with a series of articles about our music which highlight a particular country or music genre.
-I will mix these with other articles regarding Latin music.
+At Latino Music Café, I intend to write articles about our music which may highlight a particular country, instrument, or music genre.
+I will mix these “educational” blogs with others about more contemporary topics in Latin music.
 But you may ask: why would I want to write about this?

 Three (3) Reasons to Learn More About Latin Music